 Management’s job is to make sense of all these individuals seeking, sense-making & sharing.
 Manager’s in a connected enterprise need to become curators of knowledge.
 The organization has to be structured so that what is curated can later be accessed to make better decisions.
 Knowledge scales by keeping it flowing and adding value where we can.
 Conversation flows in enterprise social networks that social technologies enable also need to curated.

 For example, you can take long conversation threads in an enterprise social network (like Yammer), curate them, and post edited text and graphics to a wiki.
 Not all conversations need to get this treatment but accessible libraries of knowledge can be created that can later help make better decisions.
 It is an ongoing flawed process, as all KM really is, but some of the artifacts may be useful.

 We know that complex knowledge requires trust and time to share.
 So networks of people in trusted relationships will likely share knowledge better and even faster.
 But a network does not scale the same way a hierarchy does.
 It scales by building trust.
 Shared power is the visible evidence of trust.
 Scaling happens as control is decreased.
 This means it is difficult to grow according to plan or directive.
 Growth is organic, like a garden, and according to some natural laws, like social group sizes.

 So even if everyone practices PKM, this will not equate directly to organizational knowledge.
-However, Enterprise KM and Group KM can draw from the network effects of all that PKM .
+However, Organizational KM and Team KM can draw from the network effects of all that PKM .
 The scaling is non-linear, there will be unintended consequences, and growth cannot be controlled in a mechanistic way.
 While our attempts to manage knowledge will always be inadequate, there are still many ways to help us share our sense-making of complex knowledge in order to make better decisions as an organization.